 There is a flourishing Service Volunteers group which, with Hampton School, organises events for the elderly and for disabled young people; the Duke of Edinburgh Award Scheme is available at Bronze, Silver and Gold levels; Young Enterprise groups operate in the sixth form and girls belong to the Air Force and Army branches of the Hampton School CCF contingent.

 Each year the School supports a different charity chosen by pupils.
 Forms and other groups organise fund-raising activities which raise in the region of £15,000 annually for the school's chosen charity and other organisations.
-The chosen charity for 2016-2017 is Momentum, who support children with cancer and life-limiting conditions and their families, in Surrey and South West London.
-For further information about the work of Momentum, please go to: www.moment-um.org/home
+The chosen charity for 2018-2019 is War Child, whose mission is to protect, educate and stand up for the rights of children caught up in war.
+For further information about the work of War Child, please go to: www.warchild.org.uk

 "The curricular and extra-curricular provision is wide-ranging, demanding, enriching and inspiring."